FrankCCCCC/DL_DB_Quick_Note/RL/model-based/readme.md

 It propose MuZero.
 It is quite famous when I write this note(Jan 2021).
 Lots of people tried to reproduce the incredible performance of this paper.
 Some of well-known implementations like [muzero-general](https://github.com/werner-duvaud/muzero-general) give a clear code and modular structure of MuZero.

+## Deep Reinforcement Learning in a Handful of Trials using Probabilistic Dynamics Models

+## Data-Efficient Reinforcement Learning with Probabilistic Model Predictive Control

+## Gaussian Process Dynamical Models

 ## Reference
 - [漫談 Variational Inference (一)](https://odie2630463.github.io/2018/08/21/vi-1/)